-Your gifts have made such an impact, especially during this past year.
-Our school of nursing continues to be a dominant and progressive voice in our field because of the support and generosity of our alumni and friends.
+The Frances Payne Bolton School of Nursing remains a dominant and progressive voice in our field because of the support and generosity of our alumni and friends.
 Thank you for prioritizing FPB in your past and future philanthropy.

 Unrestricted donations are fundamental in sustaining the effectiveness of our faculty, the relevance of our research and the progress of our students.